Turbocharger Vs Supercharger – What’s Best?

 So, you’ve spent thousands of dollars and hours building your pride and joy to get it looking and handling exactly how you wanted, only to then realize that you forgot to squeeze every single horsepower that is lying in wait under the hood.

-The required additional mods are bolted on which enable engine breathing to its full potential such as an intake, and a full exhaust, it sounds fantastic, but when you smash the throttle to the floor, it’s not quite as terrifying as you’d like it to be.
+The required additional mods are bolted on which enable an internal combustion engine to breathe to its full potential such as an intake, and a full exhaust, it sounds fantastic, but when you smash the throttle to the floor, it’s not quite as terrifying as you’d like it to be.

 Sound familiar?
-This is where forced induction is going to become your new best friend.
+This is where pure displacement just doesn’t cut it, forced induction is going to become your new best friend.
 Whether you feel your car has the perfect power delivery and you’d just like to give that curve a kick up the ass, or whether you’d prefer to go nuts and light up the wheels, forced induction will undoubtedly provide the perfect solutions for your needs.

-Sure, engine swapping is an option, but it comes with many headaches and a huge amount of time, cost and often custom fabrication.
-There’s no doubt that some engines are better off being swapped, but most modern engines turn into a whole different beast with forced induction added without compromising the reliability.
+Sure, engine swapping is an option, but it comes with many headaches and a huge amount of time, cost, custom fabrication, and one-off components.
+There’s no doubt that some engines are better off being swapped, but most modern engines turn into a whole different beast with forced induction added without compromising reliability.

 In this article, we’re going to answer some of the most common questions regarding the never-ending turbocharger vs supercharger argument, whilst delivering facts from other sources to provide you with the ultimate turbocharger vs supercharger guide.